Farming success can be measured in myriad ways, but sustainable farmer Joel Salatin shares 10 keys that can help farmers stay on the right track.

 We should reduce activities that hurt the cycle and adopt activities that encourage it.

 4. Develop Your Tribe

 Too many people fritter away valuable time seeking advice and friendship in opposing tribes.
 While I’m not against reaching across the aisle, cultivating your own tribe first makes sure that you have something to contribute when you do finally interact with the opposition.

-Please forgive my trademark disappointment with government, but in order to be honest with myself, I have to put that in here.
+Please forgive my trademark disappointment with government.
+In order to be honest with myself, I have to put that in here.
 Stay out of government offices.
 Forget grants.
-Most government agricultural advisors grew up on farms and really wanted to farm, but since they couldn’t figure out how, went to work for the government with all its cushy vacations, paychecks, and retirement plans.
+Most government agricultural advisors grew up on farms and really wanted to farm, but, since they couldn’t figure out how, they went to work for the government with all its cushy vacations, paychecks, and retirement plans.

 I know there are good people in the government agriculture system.
 You just have to work really hard to find them.
 And even then, the good ones walk on eggshells to actually accomplish anything because the system pounds them down.